lonode/FastWAPI/README.md

 # Description

-A simple lightweight Websocket framework based on Starlette, which provide easy-to-use Python decorator to parse JSON incoming message.
+FastWAPI is a simple lightweight Websocket framework based on Starlette, which provide easy-to-use Python decorator to parse JSON incoming message.

-It's in the same spirit as FastAPI, where each decorator map to a path.
-But here, each decorator map to a Pydantic object, so it is easy to map each incoming JSON message to a function.
+It's in the same spirit as _FastAPI_, where each decorator map to an HTTP path.
+But here, each decorator map to a Pydantic object, and each object map to a function.

 # Disclaimer